CalumReid21/Data-Analyst-Portfolio/README.md

 This folder contains four SQL projects built from my own gym training data.
 Each script demonstrates practical data cleaning and exploratory analysis skills — showing how I structure, transform, and analyse real-world data using SQL.

+Recommended: Data Analysis 3 provides my best example of production grade SQL, producing a gap and island analysis to identify my longest streak of workout attendances.

+NOTE: AI has not been uses to write any of the code displayed in this repository.
+All examples of my technical skills have been written freehand without syntax lookup or additional assitance.

 ⸻

 1. Data Cleaning